netlify/build/docs/creating-a-plugin.md

 The following methods are available depending on the error's type:

-- `utils.build.fail('message')`: fails the build - the build in your dashboard would show “Failed”.
+- `utils.error.failBuild('message')`: fails the build - the build in your dashboard would show “Failed”.
 Use this to indicate something went wrong.
-- `utils.build.failPlugin('message')`: fails the plugin but not the build.
+- `utils.error.failPlugin('message')`: fails the plugin but not the build.
-- `utils.build.cancel('message')`: cancels the build - the dashboard would show “Cancelled” for that build.
+- `utils.error.cancelBuild('message')`: cancels the build - the dashboard would show “Cancelled” for that build.
 Use this to indicate that the build is being cancelled as planned.

 This works inside `async` event handlers as well.

-`utils.build.fail()`, `utils.build.failPlugin()` and `utils.build.cancel()` can specify an options object with the following properties:
+`utils.error.failBuild()`, `utils.error.failPlugin()` and `utils.error.cancelBuild()` can specify an options object with the following properties:

 - `error`: the original `Error` instance.
 Its stack trace will be preserved and its error message will be appended to the `'message'` argument.